-The police description was reckless driving–not a pursuit.
-The exaggerated police reaction is not only unwarranted, but highly dangerous.
+But the police description was reckless driving–not a pursuit.
+Under these circumstances, the exaggerated police reaction appears to be not only unwarranted, but highly dangerous.
 It raises the tension and increases the chances that someone, officer or suspect or both, will end up hurt.

-What we need to know: why did they pull him from the car?
+What we need to know: Why did they pull him from the car?
+Pulling Tyre from his car was a use of force.
 Remember: any use of force must be reasonably necessary to achieve a legitimate law enforcement goal.

 In the video, Tyre is the calm one, speaking to the officers in measured tones, ensuring them he’s obeying their commands.
 The officers appear out of control, over the top, and highly agitated and aggressive.